-Clark Atlanta University (CAU), formed in 1988 as a result of the consolidation of two independent historically black institutions — Atlanta University (1865) and Clark College (1869), is a United Methodist Church-related, private, coeducational, residential, and comprehensive urban research university.
-The University, largest of the 37-member UNCF colleges, offers undergraduate, graduate and professional, and non-degree certificate programs.
+Clark Atlanta University (CAU), formed in 1988 as a result of the consolidation of two independent historically black institutions — Atlanta University (1865) and Clark College (1869), is a United Methodist Church-related, private, co educational, residential, and comprehensive urban research university.
+The University, one of the largest of the 37-member UNCF colleges, offers undergraduate, graduate and professional, and non-degree certificate programs.

-CAU is classified by Carnegie as Doctoral/Research University (DRU) and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools; the Association to Advance Collegiate Schools of Business (AACSB); the National Council for Accreditation of Teacher Education (NCATE) and the Georgia Professional Standards Commission (GPSC); the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the Council on Social Work Education (CSWE); the National Association of Schools of Public Affairs and Administration (NASPAA); and the National Collegiate Athletic Association, Division II.
+CAU is classified by Carnegie as Doctoral/Research University (DRU) and the only private, independent graduate research institution in the HBCU community, and the only HBCU member of the Georgia Research Alliance.
+CAU is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); the Association to Advance Collegiate Schools of Business (AACSB); the National Council for Accreditation of Teacher Education (NCATE) and the Georgia Professional Standards Commission (GPSC); the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the Council on Social Work Education (CSWE); the National Association of Schools of Public Affairs and Administration (NASPAA); and the National Collegiate Athletic Association, Division II.
 CAU is authorized by Georgia State Nonpublic Postsecondary Education Commission (NPEC) to operate in the state of Georgia.
 The University is approved for listing as United Methodist Church-affiliated University by the University Senate General Board of Higher Education and Ministry of the United Methodist Church.

 The main campus, with 39 academic, administrative, and student support buildings spanning over 126 acres of land, is located about 1.5 miles southwest from the heart of metro downtown Atlanta, Georgia.
 The University is accessible from all major arteries – I-20, I-75, I-85, and I-285 of the State and Hartsfield Jackson International Airport.